1. Introduction and Objectives

 -

-Images and clues will be automatically generated from data obtained from Wikidata.
+Images and hints will be automatically generated using data retrieved from Wikidata.

 -